Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 ### **Local Deployment**

-This website was built on top of Code Institue github template.
+This website was built on top of Code Institute GitHub template.
 The whole project has been made using gitpod and it has been saved using "git commit -m " with "git push" after that.
 The project has been deployed on Heroku.

 ### **To clone the project**